surma/surma.dev/content/things/rust-to-webassembly.md

 }
 ```

-As any good bump allocator, you can’t free memory.
-I also tried to keep the allocation logic is as simple as possible: Take the index of the first free byte in the arena, increase if necessary to satisfy the alignment requirements, and the address of that fiels is your pointer!
-Then bump the head forward so you know where the free bytes once the next allocation comes around.
+As with any good bump allocator, you can’t free memory.

 ### wee_alloc & lol_alloc

 You don’t have to implement the allocator yourself, of course.
 In fact, it’s probably advisable to rely on a well-tested implementation.
 Dealing with bugs in the allocator and subtle memory corruption is not fun.

 Many guides recommend [`wee_alloc`][wee_alloc], which is a very small (<1KB) allocator written by the Rust WebAssembly team that can also free memory.
 Sadly, it seems unmaintained and has an open issue about memory corruption and leaking memory.
-There’s a [`lol_alloc`][lol_alloc] which seems to aspire to replace `wee_alloc` and provides a modular setup so you can tune your off-the-shelf allocator to your needs:
+There’s a [`lol_alloc`][lol_alloc] which seems to aspire to replace `wee_alloc` and provides a modular setup so you can tune the allocator to your needs:

 ```rust
 use lol_alloc::{FreeListAllocator, LeakingAllocator};